Too often the way programs within the church are structured is based on

 - stipulation .... the way the leader is allowed to do it

 The best way to determine the structure is let it grow out of a ministry assessment.
-Some of the factors to consider include:

 The Students: how many people participate in the program and the age breakdown of those people